 Indeed, the chances are you’ve probably seen them before.
 Laminated panes have long been a standard specification for roof lights in schools, museums, universities and other public buildings.This in itself is an endorsement of their safety and toughness: health and safety are key to public spaces, and those in charge of running these buildings rely on this approach time and time again.

-Needless to say, all of our skylights will continue to be stamped with the BSI Kitemark, so you can rest assured you’re getting nothing but the very best.
+Needless to say, our weather facing product range still hold the only BSI Kitemark for a rooflight, so you can rest assured you’re getting nothing but the very best.

 If you’ve got any questions about this new feature – which’ll be included as standard in all rooflights ordered from14 September – then give us a call today and we’ll be happy to help.